Home > Outdoor

 Mystery Ranch is known for overbuilt heavy-haulers.
 But for a while now, the brand has expanded into progressively lighter-weight packs.
 Its latest daypack series, set to launch on January 3, 2024, apes the manufacturer’s iconic tri-zip design — but trades the more robust frames and hip belts of predecessors like the Coulee and Scree, for an ultralight build with a running vest-style harness that offers supreme flexibility in gear storage and access alike.

 In short: Mystery Ranch’s front-man daypack series for spring 2024 is emblematic of its steady expansion into lighter-weight offerings to round out the brand’s heavy-duty heritage.
-With fantastic gear accessibility and a vest-style harness that offers a snug carry even sans hip belt, the Gallagator lineup makes an excellent budget alternative to some of Mystery Ranch’s other daypacks — with sleeper utility for cyclists.
+With fantastic gear accessibility and a vest-style harness that offers a snug carry even sans hip belt, the Gallagator lineup makes an excellent budget alternative to some of Mystery Ranch’s other daypacks that it proved worthy of our list of the best hiking day packs.

 Pros